 In 2015, with the Rugby World Cup due to be played, each team played the other teams once.

 In 2016, the format reverted to 6 rounds, each team playing the other home and away.
 A change was also made to the bonus points system.
 Instead of a bonus point for four or more tries, a bonus point would be awarded for scoring 3 more tries than the opposition in a match.
-This format was retained for 2017.
+This format was retained for 2017 and 2018.